mate-academy/jv-program-common-mistakes/java-core/solid/fruit-shop.md

 ### Common mistakes

-__first part__

 #### Follow SOLID rules
 Please design your classes according to the SOLID principles.
 Make your classes simple, reusable and focused on a single problem.
 In this case you will save a lot of time when you need to add/modify existing functionality in the future.
 #### Don't keep all logic in a single package
 You can use packages to make the structure of the code better, so let's do it.
 Gather classes with same purpose/common logic in a corresponding package.
 #### VCS usage
-Remember about informative commit and PR naming.
+Remember about the informative commit and PR naming.
 Person that is outside of context of your work progress should understand what feature/functional you have added.
 #### Don't ignore exceptions in try-catch blocks
-Don't leave `e.printStackTrace()` or `System.out.println(e.getMessage())` at the catch blocks.
+Don't leave `e.printStackTrace()` or `System.out.println(e.getMessage())` in the catch blocks.
-Let's rethrow a RuntimeException() with informative message and exception object.
+Let's rethrow a RuntimeException with an informative message and exception object.

 Good:
 ```java
     } catch (FileNotFoundException e) {
         throw new RuntimeException("Can't find file by path: " + filePath, e);